dennisbr3003/Spring-Boot-Java/README.md

 # Spring-Boot-Java
-A project with some experiments with RESTful API sending back nested JSON's
+A project with some experiments with RESTful API sending back nested JSON's.
+The project uses Maven